 I had been waiting to blog about any of this until I had seen the actual sock and not just photographs of it.
 That finally happened a fortnight before this post was published, when my friend Anne Marie Decker and I were generously given access to the early non-woven Egyptian fabric in the storerooms of the Museum der Kulturen, by the acting Head of the African Department, Isabella Bozsa.

 Anne is better equipped than anyone else I know to identify secondary structural detail that might definitively reveal whether the sock was produced with an eyed needle or a hook.
 If no such determination could be made, we would then consider stylistic attributes that might indicate the more likely method.
 There was also a small pouch among the objects shown to us that had the same slip stitch structure, so in fact, there were two pieces that we could take into consideration.

-We were unable to locate any detail in either that could only have been produced with an eyed needle, and Anne found something she believes might preclude that possibility outright.
+We were unable to locate any detail in either that could only have been produced with an eyed needle, and Anne found something she believed might preclude that possibility outright.
 However, there hasn’t yet been time for her to confirm this experimentally.
 All structural details of both the sock and the pouch are otherwise fully congruent with hook-based slip stitching.
 The sock also differs from comparable nalbound objects in pivotal stylistic regard.